antonovdmitriy/it-notes/aws/AWS.md

 	}
 ```

-There is some restrinctoin.
-While we use just function and aws handler we can get OutputStream in our funcion.
+There is some restrinctions.
+While we use just function and aws handler we can get `OutputStream` in our funcion.
 In Spring cloud fuction we do not have this opportunity.

 While function invoker generates `Message` it puts headers map to it.
 It's possible to get `Message` and retrieve specific amazon object from it.
 There is static method `generateMessage` in class `AWSLambdaUtils`